--qp server option

-Function Do not display messages about performance in the database server window.

-Messages that are suppressed include the following:

-• No unique index or primary key for table 'table name'

-♦ Database file "mydatabase.db" consists of nnn fragments

-Syntax { dbsrv8 | dbeng8 } -qp ...

--r server option
+-qw server option

-Function All databases started on the server are read-only.
+Function Do not display database server screen.
+Syntax { dbsrv9 dbeng9 } -qw Applies to All operating systems and servers except NetWare.
+Description This option suppresses the database server window (Windows platforms) and display messages on the console (non-Windows platforms). -r server option Function All databases started on the server are read-only.
 No changes to the database(s) are allowed: the server does not modify the database file(s) and transaction log files.
 This option is position dependent.

-Syntax { dbsrv8 | dbeng8 } -r ...
+Syntax { dbsrv9 dbeng9 } -r Applies to All operating systems and servers.
 Description Opens all database files as read-only with the exception of the temporary file when the option is specified before any database names on the command line.
-If the -r server option is specified after a database name, only that specific database is read-only.
+If the $-r$ server option is specified after a database name, only that specific database is read-only.
 You can make changes on temporary tables, but ROLLBACK has no effect, since the transaction and rollback logs are disabled.
 Databases distributed on CD-ROM devices, and compressed databases are examples of database files that cannot be modified.
 You can either create a write file to allow changes to the database outside the database file, or run in read-only mode.
 If you attempt to modify the database, for example with an INSERT or DELETE statement, a SQLSTATE_READ_ONLY_DATABASE error is returned.
 Databases that require recovery cannot be started in read-only mode.
 For example, database files created using an online backup cannot be started in read-only mode if there were any open transactions when the backup was started, since these transactions would require recovery when the backup copy is started.

-Example To open two databases in read-only mode
+To open two databases in read-only mode

-dbeng8 -r database1.db database2.db
+dbeng9 -r database1.db database2.db